nautobot/nautobot-app-firewall-models/README.md

 The [PyInvoke](http://www.pyinvoke.org/) library is used to provide some helper commands based on the environment.
 There are a few configuration parameters which can be passed to PyInvoke to override the default configuration:

 * `nautobot_ver`: the version of Nautobot to use as a base for any built docker containers (default: 1.1.0)
-* `project_name`: the default docker compose project name (default: nautobot_plugin_firewall_model)
+* `project_name`: the default docker compose project name (default: nautobot_firewall_models)
 * `python_ver`: the version of Python to use as a base for any built docker containers (default: 3.6)
 * `local`: a boolean flag indicating if invoke tasks should be run on the host or inside the docker containers (default: False, commands will be run in docker containers)
 * `compose_dir`: the full path to a directory containing the project compose files
 * `compose_files`: a list of compose files applied in order (see [Multiple Compose files](https://docs.docker.com/compose/extends/#multiple-compose-files) for more information)

 Using **PyInvoke** these configuration options can be overridden using [several methods](http://docs.pyinvoke.org/en/stable/concepts/configuration.html).
-Perhaps the simplest is simply setting an environment variable `INVOKE_NAUTOBOT_PLUGIN_FIREWALL_MODEL_VARIABLE_NAME` where `VARIABLE_NAME` is the variable you are trying to override.
+Perhaps the simplest is simply setting an environment variable `INVOKE_NAUTOBOT_FIREWALL_MODEL_VARIABLE_NAME` where `VARIABLE_NAME` is the variable you are trying to override.
 The only exception is `compose_files`, because it is a list it must be overridden in a yaml file.
 There is an example `invoke.yml` (`invoke.example.yml`) in this directory which can be used as a starting point.

 #### Local Poetry Development Environment